 Courts also consider the transparency of a state's review process.
 In Ticor, the Supreme Court noted that in Southern Motor Carriers, the Public Service Commission "had ordered and held ratemaking hearings on a consistent basis."
 Ticor, 504 U.S. at 639.
 Southern Motor Carriers also contained evidence that the rate bureau had received input from consumers at meetings where rates were discussed.
 467 F. Supp. at 476.
-Kentucky never holds hearings to consider the collective rates in Respondent's tariff, and Respondent has never had consumers represented at its Board meetings.
-Respondent notes in Respondent's Rule 3.24 Separate Statement of Material Facts as to Which There is No Genuine Issue, at ¶ 40, that Kentucky did hold hearings in the 1950's or 1960's.
+Kentucky may have held hearings in the 1950's or 1960's.
 Ticor, of course, has made clear that state review must be continuous in nature, and a 50 year span since the last hearing held on movers' rates is plainly unacceptable.
 504 U.S. 640.

-Respondent expends considerable effort addressing whether particular due process measures are appropriate for the supervision of firms in the household goods moving industry.
-Respondent's Memo at 18-23.
-The fact is, however, that the Kentucky legislature has specifically identified public hearings as one of the ways the KTC is expected to consider rates.
-See e.g. Ky.
-Rev. Stat.
-Ann. §§ 281.640, 281.690(2), 281.695(1).
-In addition, a Kentucky administrative regulation, 601 KAR 1:070(c), contains a requirement that movers must put a notice in the newspaper when rates are increased, but it appears that the KTC does not require adherence to that regulation.15
+The Kentucky legislature has specifically identified public hearings as one of the ways the KTC is expected to consider rates.
+See, e.g., KY.
+REV. STAT.
+ANN. §§ 281.640, 281.690(2), 281.695(1).
+In addition, a Kentucky administrative regulation, 601 KAR 1:070(c), contains a requirement that movers must put a notice in the newspaper when rates are increased, but it appears that the KTC does not require adherence to that regulation.25

 Courts also place great emphasis on the state's substantive review of the rate levels.
-The Supreme Court has said that in order for state supervision to be adequate, state officials must engage in a "pointed re-examination" of the private conduct, Midcal, 445 U.S. at 106, and that the state must "have and exercise ultimate authority" over the challenged anticompetitive
+The Supreme Court has said that in order for state supervision to be adequate, state officials must engage in a "pointed re-examination" of the private conduct, Midcal, 445 U.S. at 106, and that the state must "have and exercise ultimate authority" over the challenged anticompetitive conduct.
+Patrick v.
+Burget, 486 U.S. at 101.
+Ticor requires state officials to exercise "sufficient independent judgment and control so that the details of the rates or prices have been established

-Another factor that is taken into account is whether the state has ever rejected a rate.
+25 Another factor that is taken into account is whether the state has ever rejected a rate.
 New England Motor Rate Bureau found an absence of active supervision because, among other things, the state had never rejected a tariff based on the level of the rates.
 112 F.T.C. at 267, 279 (Comm.
 Op.).
-Here, Kentucky has never formally rejected a tariff submitted by Respondent nor has it formally rejected any proposed rate increase sought by Respondent.
-CCS ¶¶ 50-51.
+Here, Kentucky has not formally rejected a tariff submitted by Respondent nor has it formally rejected any proposed rate increase sought by Respondent.
+CCF ¶ 50-51.

-conduct.
-Patrick v.
-Burget, 486 U.S. at 101.
-As Respondent correctly cites in the instant motion, Ticor requires state officials to exercise "sufficient independent judgment and control so that the details of the rates or prices have been established as a product of deliberate state intervention, not simply by agreement among private parties."
-Ticor, 504 U.S. at 634-35; Respondent's Memo at 16.
-Similarly, Respondent correctly cites Ticor's requirement that "the party claiming the immunity must show that state officials have undertaken the necessary steps to determine the specifics of the price fixing or ratesetting scheme."
-Ticor, 504 U.S. at 638; Respondent's Memo at 17.
+as a product of deliberate state intervention, not simply by agreement among private parties."
+Ticor, 504 U.S. at 634-35.
+Ticor also specifies that "the party claiming the immunity must show that state officials have undertaken the necessary steps to determine" whether there has been "a decision by the State" to substantively approve the rates.
+Ticor, 504 U.S. at 638.